-He is coauthor, with Hal Abelson and Ken Ledeen, of "Blown to Bits,” now in its second edition.
-The book explains the origins and public consequences of the explosion of digital information; a second edition will appear in the fall of 2020.
-His edited collection of classic computer science papers, Ideas that Created the Future, will be published by MIT Press.
+He is coauthor, with Hal Abelson, Ken Ledeen, and Wendy Seltzer of ""Blown to Bits,” now in its second edition.
+The book explains the origins and public consequences of the explosion of digital information.
+His edited collection of classic computer science papers, Ideas that Created the Future, was recently published by MIT Press.
 He is currently completing, with Lloyd Strickland, an edition of Leibniz’s works on binary arithmetic.

 Lewis served as Dean of Harvard College, overseeing residential life, career services, public service, academic and personal advising, athletic policy, and intercultural and race relations.
 He has also served as interim Dean of Harvard’s School of Engineering and Applied Sciences.
 Now retired after 46 years of service to Harvard, he remains in the Boston area and will be teaching “Classic Papers of Computer Science” to all interested parties at Harvard in the spring of 2022.
 Lewis serves on the Board of Directors of epic.org, the Electronic Privacy Information Center.